2i2c-org/infrastructure/docs/howto/configure/auth-management.md

 The first time that somebody tries to log on to the hub with this authentication set up, they should be presented with a page that asks them to grant access to various GitHub organizations.
 For each user, GitHub will list _all organizations to which they can control authorization_.
 **They must grant access to the organization that is added to `allowed_organizations` above**, but do not need to grant access to any other organizations.
+In this case, "granting access" only means that the JupyterHub can view whether a user is a member of the GitHub organization.

 If administrators report a `403 forbidden` error when they try to log in to the hub, there is a good chance that they did _not grant access_ to the right GitHub organization.
 In this case, they should go to the configuration page for this app within their GitHub organization and explicitly grant it access.